Peer Effects, Parental Migration and Children's Human Capital: A Spatial Equilibrium Analysis in China (Job Market Paper)

 (Granted by Doctoral Fellowships of Chiang Ching-kuo Foundation)

-Fertility, Child Gender, and Parental Migration Decision: Evidence from One Child Policy in China, with Lin Lin and Junsen Zhang (Reject and Resubmit in The Review of Economics and Statistics)
+Fertility, Child Gender, and Parental Migration Decision: Evidence from One Child Policy in China, with Lin Lin and Junsen Zhang (Reject and Resubmit at The Review of Economics and Statistics)

 Abstract: In this study, we investigate the effect of the number and gender of children on parents' rural-to-urban migration in China.
 The canonical instrumental variable approach based on China's One Child Policy may only provide a combination of these two effects, because One Child Policy led to not only a reduction in the birth rate but also an increase in the ratio of boys born in China.
 We separately estimate these two effects by constructing a new semi-parametric method which incorporates a specific matching strategy.
 Results show that the addition of one girl in the family will result in a 13.7% increase in the probability that both parents in rural households migrate to urban areas; whereas the addition of one boy will result in a 24.3% increase in this probability, which is almost twice as large as the increase for a girl.
 Therefore, without considering the effect of child gender, the canonical instrumental variable estimate for the effect of the number of children will be heavily downward biased.